 But as we can see there is a small problem.
-The squares do not always fit exactly into the area you measure.
+The squares donot always fit exactly into the area you measure.
 Some fit completely, some are marginally covered and some are largely included in the shape.
-We get over this difficulty by adopting some rules:
+We get over this difficulty by adopting a convention.

-- Ignore portions of the area that are less than half a square. - If more than half of a square is in the region, just count it as one square. - If exactly half the square is covered, take its area as $\frac{1}{2}$ square unit. - The area of one full square is taken as 1 square unit.
-If it is a centimeter square sheet, then the area of one full square will be a square centimeter.
+- Ignore portions of the area that are less than half a square. - If more than half of a square is in the region, just count it as one square. - If exactly half the square is counted, take its area as $\frac{1}{2}$ square unit. - The area of one full square is taken as 1 square unit.
+If it is a centi meter square sheet, then the area of one full square will be a square centimeter.

-Such a rules give a fair estimate of the desired area as the ignored ones balance out the incomplete ones included.
+Such a convention gives a fair estimate of the desired area as the ignored ones balance with the incomplete ones included.